 “Evergreen Nativity” holiday party invitation by Rifle Paper Co.; “Santa’s Got a Secret” holiday party invitation by Paperless Post.

-In a year of the unexpected, one thing has come to be expected: change.
+Throughout the global pandemic, one thing has come to be expected: change.
 As Covid-19 case numbers rise and fall in your area, it’s best to check the CDC’s website and local guidelines for the most accurate Christmas Covid information.
 Assessing current case levels in your community can help you best make the right call for how to celebrate Christmas during covid, whether that’s canceling entirely or limiting the number of guests you’re inviting.
 In addition to community levels of COVID-19, consider your party’s location, the party duration, the number of guests, and from where your guests are traveling.

 Send online Christmas invitations

 “Dancer” holiday party invitation by Paperless Post.

 Share your safety plan ahead of time to keep guests in the loop with online Christmas invitations.
 Everyone’s comfort level and risk tolerance are different, so transparency is key.
 Digital Christmas invites let you immediately establish ground rules for your Covid Christmas party, but also message guests should anything change.

 Use your holiday party invitation to let guests know what steps you’ve put in place, how many people will be invited, or what social distancing guidelines you’ll be following during the party.
 The more details you can provide upfront, the better, so guests will know what can expect when they arrive.

 A Covid Christmas party needs space

 Because indoor gatherings pose more risk than outdoor gatherings, consider hosting Christmas outdoors.
 If you can’t host outside, choose a well-ventilated space, or open windows and doors as much as possible.